-- ► Changing market and industry structures, including the impacts of new and emerging technologies - ► Changing community expectations on standards of service and access to essential services - ▶ An increasing focus, nationally and internationally, on ethical business practice and how this translates to ethical business regulation, and - South Australian, Australian and global economic climate and trends.
+- Changing market and industry structures, including the impacts of new and emerging technologies - ► Changing community expectations on standards of service and access to essential services - An increasing focus, nationally and internationally, on ethical business practice and how this translates to ethical business - South Australian, Australian and global economic climate focus on five areas over the period 2021 - 2024.
+These will consolidate and strengthen our economic regulatory and advisory functions, contributing to the achievement of our objective.